Man who shot Lady Gaga’s dog walker gets 21 years in prison

 Jackson shot Fischer during the robbery near the famed Sunset Boulevard, during which two of the dogs were taken.
 A nearby doorbell camera recorded the dog walker screaming “Oh, my God!
 I’ve been shot!” and “Help me!” and “I’m bleeding out from my chest!”

 Fischer later called the violence a “very close call with death” in social media posts.

-The dogs were returned several days later by a woman who was also charged in the crime.
+The dogs, named Koji and Gustav, were returned several days later by Jennifer McBride, who was also charged in the crime.

+The pop star had offered a $500,000 reward — “no questions asked” — to be reunited with the dogs at the time.

 Jackson also admitted the allegation of inflicting great bodily injury and to a prior strike, the DA’s office said Monday.
-He was sentenced to 21 years in prison.

 “The plea agreement holds Mr. Jackson accountable for perpetrating a coldhearted violent act and provides justice for our victim,” the office said in a statement.
+Howard had been charged with attempted murder, conspiracy to commit a robbery and assault with a semiautomatic firearm.

+Another accomplice, Harold White, pleaded no contest Monday to a count of ex-convict in possession of a gun.
+White, who was in a relationship with McBride at the time, will be sentenced next year.

+The couple had allegedly tried to help White’s son, Jaylin White, avoid arrest in the aftermath of the shooting.
+Jaylin White earlier this year pleaded no contest to second-degree robbery and was sentenced to four years in state prison.

-Lady Gaga’s representatives did not immediately return a request for comment.
+Lady Gaga’s representatives and Fischer did not immediately respond to requests for comment.

 Associated Press writer Andrew Dalton contributed.